All Episodes

 I'm not being naive here.

-I'm just still stunned that it's this according to pre-election polling data that it is that it's this close.
+It's this, according to pre-election polling data, that it is, that it's this close.

-I mean, I try to think, what if the United States were the size of New Jersey, and every other state surrounding us hated our guts just because we are alive and had hated our guts for the last 230 years, and had made no bones about the fact that they wish we weren't there and that they want New Jersey for themselves because it's theirs.
+I mean, I try to think, what if the United States were the size of New Jersey and every other state surrounding us hated our guts just because we are alive and had hated our guts for the last 230 years and had made no bones about the fact that they wish we weren't there and that they want New Jersey for themselves because it's theirs.

 We don't even have any right to it.

-They gave us New Jersey way back when they said we were entitled to our own state.
+They gave us New Jersey way back when because they said we were entitled to our own state.

-That the people that disagreed with that have disagreed with it ever since it happened and they want to wipe us out.
+But the people that disagreed with that have disagreed with it ever since it happened and they want to wipe us out.

 So we got an election in New Jersey for whoever's going to run the show.